Simulation Reset Detection Calculator for Poisson Reset Risk

 Those assumptions are what make the later exponential formula possible.
 If anomalies came in tightly clustered bursts, or if the rate changed dramatically over time, you would need a richer model.

-Not every anomaly has to be noticed.
-Let p_d be the probability that a given anomaly is detected or flagged as important by the simulators.
-Under the Poisson framework, keeping each event with probability p_d simply scales the rate.
-If the anomaly rate is λ per year, then the detected-anomaly rate is λ p_d per year.
-This is the classic thinning property of a Poisson process.
+Not every anomaly has to be noticed in a simulation-reset model.
+Let p_d be the probability that a single anomaly is detected or flagged as important by the operators.
+Under Poisson thinning, keeping each event with probability p_d simply scales the rate, so the detected-anomaly rate becomes λ p_d per year.

-Even a detected anomaly does not have to trigger a reset.
-Let p_r be the conditional probability that a detected anomaly causes the simulators to reset the entire simulation.
-Treat each detected anomaly as a potential reset trigger with probability p_r.
+Even a detected anomaly may fail to trigger a reset.
+Let p_r be the conditional probability that a detected anomaly causes the simulation to be reset.
+Applying the same thinning idea again gives a reset event rate:

 • Reset rate: λ* = λ p_d p_r resets per year.